mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Getting-Started-with-MMGen-Wallet.md

 $ mmgen-walletconv -o bip39 mywallet.words
 ```

-Restore an MMGen wallet from a BIP39 seed phrase in a file:
+Restore a wallet from a BIP39 seed phrase in a file:

 ```text
 $ mmgen-walletconv seed.bip39
 ```

-#### <a id="a_mm">Monero mnemonic support</a>
+#### <a id="a_mm">Monero seed phrase support</a>

-MMGen has limited support for Monero new-style mnemonics.
-While they can’t be
+MMGen Wallet has limited support for Monero new-style mnemonic seed phrases.
-used as wallets, they’re supported as a password format by the `mmgen-passgen`
+While they can’t be used as wallets, they’re supported as a password format by
-command and can be converted to and from hex data by the `mmgen-tool` mnemonic
+the `mmgen-passgen` command and can be converted to and from hex data by the
-commands.
-The format specifier and extension is `xmrseed`.
-Only 25-word
+`mmgen-tool` mnemonic commands.
+The format specifier and extension is
-mnemonics (256-bit keys) are supported.
-Key data is reduced in accordance with
+`xmrseed`.
+Only 25-word seed phrases (256-bit keys) are supported.
+Key data
-the Monero protocol before conversion, so the resulting mnemonics are guaranteed
+is reduced in accordance with the Monero protocol before conversion, so the
-to be canonical.
+resulting seed phrases are guaranteed to be canonical.

 Generate a random Monero seed phrase: